AnimosWorkshop/Sor-Vault/Sign of Remembrance/Classes/Base Classes/Martials/Transmuter.md

 ## Momental Attack

 At 4th level, you understand how to stretch your gain of momentum to its limit, allowing you to swing with extreme force at the cost of your own health.
-As another option of an infusion, using your transmuter's Alchemechanical Infusion feature, you may lose 1 hit point to gain a +1 bonus to your attack roll.
+As another option of an infusion, using your transmuter's Alchemechanical Infusion feature, you may get a +1 bonus to your attack roll.

 ## Advanced Infusion